-Create a nodegroup with only one availability zone and instance type should be of atleast m5.4xlarge configuration.
+Create a nodegroup with only one availability zone and instance type should be of at least m5.4xlarge configuration and select the size of attached EBS volume for each node more than 100 GB.

 Note: Using separate nodegroups is required for NetBackup servers and MSDP deployments.
 If more than one mediaServer objects are created then they should use separate nodegroups.